leon332157/leon332157.github.io/content/writeups/minuteman-ctf-2025/forensics/chunked/index.md

 ### What the heck is a chunk and why is it corrupted?

-After some research, and reading [this article](https://medium.com/@0xwan/png-structure-for-beginner-8363ce2a9f73) I can understand the PNG format uses chunks (this is how your images can show up partially in webpages), and that corruption in one chunk can render the image un-showable.
+After some research, and reading [PNG Structure for Beginners](https://medium.com/@0xwan/png-structure-for-beginner-8363ce2a9f73) I can understand the PNG format uses chunks (this is how your images can show up partially in webpages), and that corruption in one chunk can render the image un-showable.

 Essentially, on a file level, png may look something like this: